-Since 2018 the "green bond report" means that a document is regularly published on the Deutsche Hypo website that provides investors and other interested parties with comprehensive information about their investment and the underlying green buildings.
+Since 2018 "the green bond report", a document which provides investors and other interested parties with comprehensive information about Deutsche Hypo's investment and the underlying green buildings, is published regularly on the Deutsche Hypo's website.
 Among other things, an impact report is also included in which the amount of carbon dioxide saved is calculated.
-In terms of the financing volume of green buildings with existing energy certificates, 5.5 tonnes of carbon dioxide per year are saved per million euros invested (as of November 2018).
+In terms of the financing volume of green buildings with existing energy certificates, 6.3 tonnes of carbon dioxide per year are saved per million euros invested (as of November 2019).